-For purposes of the executive employment agreements, "good reason" generally means (1) a material reduction in the executive officer's authority, duties or responsibilities in effect immediately prior to such reduction; as set forth in the executive's employment agreement; (2) a material reduction in the executive officer's annual base salary; (3) a relocation of the executive officer's or our principal executive offices by more than 25 miles, or (4) any material breach by us or any successor or affiliate of obligations to the executive officer under the employment agreement.
+For purposes of the executive employment agreements, "good reason" generally means (1) a material reduction in the executive officer's authority, duties or responsibilities relative to the executive officer's authority, duties or responsibilities in effect immediately prior to such reduction; as set forth in the executive's employment agreement; (2) a material reduction in the executive officer's annual base salary; (3) a relocation of the executive officer's or our principal executive offices by more than 25 miles, or (4) any material breach by us or any successor or affiliate of obligations to the executive officer under the employment agreement.

-For purposes of the employment agreements, "change in control" generally means (1) any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) (other than us, any of our subsidiaries, or any existing stockholder) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of our securities representing 50% or more of the total voting power represented by our then outstanding voting securities, (2) during any period of two consecutive years, individuals who, at the beginning of such period, constitute our board together with any new directors whose election by the board or nomination for election was approved by aa vote of at least 2/3 of the then-current board members who were directors at the beginning of the period or whose election or appointment was so approved, cease for any reason to constitute a majority of the Board, or (3) the consumnation of assets or stock of another entity, in each case in which our voting securities outstanding immediately prior thereto do not continue to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least a majority of the combined voting power of such surviving entity or its parent outstanding immediately after such transaction and no "person" owns 50% or more of the surviving entity or its parent.
+For purposes of the employment agreements, "change in control" generally means (1) any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) (other than us, any of our subsidiaries, or any existing stockholder) becomes the "beneficial owner" (as defined in Rule 13d-3 of the Exchange Act), directly or indirectly, of our securities representing 50% or more of the total voting power represented by our then outstanding voting securities, (2) during any period of two consecutive years, individuals who, at the beginning of such period, constitute our board together with any new directors whose election by the board or nomination for election was approved by av vote of at least 2/3 of the then-current board members who were directors at the beginning of the period or whose election or appointment was so approved, cease for any reason to constitute a majority of the Board, or (3) the consummation of the sale or disposition by us of all or substantially all of our assets, or the consummation of a merger, consolidation, reorganization business combination, or acquisition of assets or stock of another entity, in each case in which our voting securities outstanding immediately prior thereto do not continue to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity or its parent) at least a majority of the combined voting power of such surviving entity or its parent outstanding immediately after such transaction and no "person" owns 50% or more of the surviving entity or its parent.